 Lifelong Cycle of Learning

-In order to emphasize Jewish growth as a lifelong process, we incorporate opportunities for learning and celebration at significant points along the path of Jewish growth.
-As a community we celebrate Jewish growth and learning through the following programs:
+In order to emphasize Jewish growth as a lifelong process, we incorporate opportunities for learning and celebration at significant points along the path.
+As a community we celebrate Jewish growth and learning through the following Rites of Passage.

-We celebrate the commencement of a young student’s (usually a Kindergartener or 1st Grader) formal Jewish studies with blessings, tallitot (Jewish Prayer Shawls), and a welcoming to Torah.
+We celebrate the commencement of a young student’s (usually a kindergartener or first grader) formal Jewish studies with blessings, tallitot (Jewish prayer shawls), and a welcoming to Torah.
 Every student creates a wimple which will be used to bind the Torah when he/she is called to the Torah upon becoming a Bar/Bat Mitzvah, thus providing a symbolic link between key lifecycle moments.

 Siyyum Ha-Sefer (Completion of the Book)